John Webb Singer, who was born in Frome on 23rd February 1819.

-Frome Museum has a collection of over 3,000 glass negatives from the Singer Art Metal Factory.
-They give a fascinating insight to the work of this Frome based industry.
-The negatives formed the basis of the ‘Casting the World’ exhibition, a Heritage Lottery-funded project led by Rook Lane Arts Trust, along with key partners Frome Heritage Museum.
-The project is also supported by the Frome Society for Local Study, Frome Town Council, Frome Festival, Home in Frome, Black Swan Arts, Frome Learning Partnership and Johnson’s Controls.
+Frome Museum has secured a grant of £1,000 that will contribute to the conservation of the over 3,000 glass negatives that are part of the museum’s collection of the work of the Singer Art Metal Factory.
+The grant is funded by South West Museums Development using public funds from Arts Council England and contributing Local Authorities.
+The negatives give a fascinating insight to the work of this Frome based industry and they formed the basis of the 2019 ‘Casting the World’ exhibition, a Heritage Lottery-funded project led by Rook Lane Arts Trust, along with key partners Frome Heritage Museum.
+The project was also supported by the Frome Society for Local Study, Frome Town Council, Frome Festival, Home in Frome, Black Swan Arts, Frome Learning Partnership and Johnson’s Controls.
 It explored and celebrated the life and work of John Webb Singer, founder of J. W. Singer & Sons foundry, a pioneering example of Victorian industry from the mid 19th century onwards.

 Founded in 1848 J. W. Singer & Sons started out with a small forge on Eagle Lane, but grew to become one of Frome’s major employers and was responsible for producing some of the world’s most iconic public statues, including Boudica on the Thames Embankment in London, Justice that crowns the Old Bailey and the lions at the Rhodes memorial in Capetown, South Africa.